TonyRoussel/ogameShell/Readme.txt

 > log universe username
 Password:

-On success, the ogame session is added to the SessionManagingList and the new session is lock username@universe >
+On success, the ogame session is added to the SessionManagingList and the new session is focus username@universe >

 From here, order can be sended to the session